Digital-first processes and procedures are the way forward for many RIM professionals, but this digital path is not without its challenges.

-The first reason stems from one of the ongoing struggles information management teams face: the inability to scale with the needs of the organization.
-Records teams are frequently asked to “do more with less,” and that makes it really important to understand how your team spends its time.
+The first reason to digitize documents stems from one of the ongoing struggles information management teams face: the inability to scale with the needs of the organization.
+Records teams are frequently asked to “do more with less,” making it important to understand how your team spends its time.

-A typical knowledge worker spends, on average, 1.8 hours per day looking for information.
-Over 9 hours a week.
-This means that for every five people hired, only four are actually doing their jobs.
-Imagine having that time back?
-Think of all the things you and your team could accomplish.
-With all the responsibilities you are managing, how can you afford to waste this much time trying to find paper?
+A typical knowledge worker spends an average of 1.8 hours per day searching for information.
+That’s over 9 hours a week!
+Imagine having that time back… Think of everything you and your team could accomplish.
+With all the responsibilities you are managing, how can you afford to waste this much time trying to locate information?

 What if you could find documents in 30 seconds or less?

-The second reason is for organizations that are geographically dispersed.
-Don’t think this doesn’t apply to you because geographically dispersed can mean different states, towns, or even floors within a building.
+The second reason to digitize documents is relevant for organizations that are geographically dispersed but don’t think this only applies to remote workers.
+Geographically dispersed can mean offices in different states, towns, or even floors within a building.

 Look at HR documents, for example.
-Typically hiring is done at an individual office, while the paperwork is centralized.
-There are a couple of challenges with this process.
-The first is logistics.
+Typically, hiring is done at an individual office where the paperwork is centralized.
+There are a couple of challenges with this process— one being logistics.
 How does the new hire paperwork get from point A to point B?
 How does the hiring manager access those documents?
 Do they end up keeping copies?
-How much back and forth occurs ensuring paperwork is complete and filled out properly?
+How much back and forth occurs to ensure paperwork is complete and filled out properly?

-Challenges continue to occur with employee mobility.
-Here’s a scenario: An employee gets promoted to a new department.
-How does the paperwork flow from former manager to new manager?
+Challenges continue to occur with employee mobility, like when an employee gets promoted.
+How does the paperwork flow from the former manager to the new manager?
 Similarly, if that employee moves between office locations, business units, or even regions, how does the new manager gain access to the employee file?
-And is HR creating multiple files for that individual?
+Is HR creating multiple files for that individual?

 Since paper is the medium of choice in many organizations, the paper shuffle is constant.

-And of course, when an employee does poorly and the manager needs to take action, the problem is compounded.
-Consider your turnover rates and the costs, risks, and the chance of being out of compliance by having missing or incomplete information in the employee file.
+And of course, when an employee does poorly and the manager needs to take corrective action, the problem is compounded.
+Consider your turnover rates, costs, risks, and the chance of being out of compliance by having missing or incomplete information in the employee file.
 If your organization ends up in a lawsuit, an incomplete employee record is not going to help your case.
-Digitization solves the problem of geography by making where something occurs irrelevant to how it is processed and accessed.

-- You forward that email, with attachment, to the individual who needs it.
+- You forward that email, with the document attached, to the individual who needs it.
 Now a copy of that attachment is in your outbox and in the person’s inbox.

 - Let’s assume you are super diligent and delete those 3 copies; guess what, they still reside on the email server.
 Plus, you don’t know what the receiving person has done with that attachment.
 Printed it?
 Forwarded it?
 That one sensitive document quickly turns into multiple unsecured copies.